GPS office numbers:

 The Sheriff’s Office feels that by requiring inmates to submit to a regimented, closely supervised form of sentencing, it allows the inmates to serve out their required jail sentence while maintaining their full-time jobs and supporting their families.
 All of the rules and requirements placed upon the inmates are done so with the overall goal of helping the inmates leave the program as better human beings than they were when they entered.

-- An initial fee of $100.00 is due at the time of orientation when beginning the GPS program. ($30.00 is refundable IF ALL equipment is returned in good working order when released from the program.
+- An initial fee of $170.00 is due at the time of orientation when beginning the GPS program. ($30.00 is refundable IF ALL equipment is returned in good working order when released from the program.
 Equipment condition is determined by the supervising deputy.)
 This will cover the first two weeks of GPS Monitoring and your $30.00 charger deposit.

 -Payment must be made by cashiers check or money order only.
 NO personal checks will be accepted.